planetfederal/desktop-lessons/layer_styling/Using_data_defined_properties/05_override_results.md

 ![pen_width_override.png](pen_width_override.png)

-Besides, because we choose to use "map units", the lines are scaled to ground "real-size" values.
+Because we chose to use "map units", the lines are scaled to "real-size" ground values.
 So, if you zoom in, the line's width will increase.

 ![pen_width_override_zoom.png](pen_width_override_zoom.png)